Dahkenangnon/flutter_feathersjs.dart/docs/src/guide/authentication.md

       // Or use what you want, e.g: phone/password
       // Auth with rest client with phone/password strategy
-      // Note: You must configure your server for this strategy to work var user = await flutterFeathersjs.authenticate(
+      // Note: You must configure your server for any strategy you use other than the local strategy to make thing work var user = await flutterFeathersjs.authenticate(
       strategy: "phone",
-      userNameFieldName: "tel", // "tel" is the fieldname on the mongoose|? model userName:"+22900000000",
+      userNameFieldName: "tel", // "tel" is the fieldname on your the mongoose or your database model userName:"+22900000000",
       password: "flutter_feathersjs");